dominicparga/howto/raspberry.md

 rm -r 'tmp'
 ```

-Now, you can follow the [Installation on Linux - Apache Web server configuration][nextcloud/docs/server/installation_on_linux/apache_configuration].
+Now, you can follow the [Installation on Linux - Apache Web server configuration][nextcloud/docs/installation_on_linux/apache_configuration], but the important commands are mentioned below.

 ```zsh
 # setup /etc/apache2/sites-available/your.domain.com